chen-si-jia/CRMOT/README.md

 【AAAI 2025】

-The dataset and code will be open sourced next week.
+The dataset and code is open sourced.

+Readme.md is coming soon...

 Please give us a star.